phreppo/parallellisp/README.md

 (optimal-mergesort oneLargeList) ;; this is fast
 ```

 One can measure performances using the function `time`.
-Because splitting one data in smaller parts and recombine it is a general pattern that does not apply just to the lists, another primitive has been added to the language: `parallelize`.
-It acts like `divide-et-impera`, but owrks on generic data.
-For this reason, one has to provide in addition how to split the data in two partitions and when one base case is faced.
+Because splitting data in smaller parts and recombining it is a general pattern that does not apply just to the lists, another primitive has been added to the language: `parallelize`.
+It acts like `divide-et-impera`, but works on generic data.
+For this reason, one has to provide functions to split the data in two partitions and to recognize base cases.
 For example, the `fib` function would become:

 ```lisp
 (setq pfib